Lithill/Plant-Planner/README.md

    In the terminal, type:
       - python3 run.py

    Make sure that you consistently run this and the above commands in the same terminal.
+Not doing this will cause errors.

 ### Installations and commands in the terminal - needed if forking or using a different workspace
    * pip3 install 'Flask-SQLAlchemy<3' psycopg2 sqlalchemy==1.4.46